EverestAPI/EverestAPI.github.io/olympusnews/2021-02-01-00-strawberryjam.md

 ---

 Signups for the Strawberry Jam Collab 2021 are, well...

-MAPPERS: CLOSED.
-The video is outdated.
-Sorry.
+WE'VE GOT ENOUGH MAPPERS.
+SORRY.

+Playtesters and asset makers are still welcome!

-ASSET MAKERS: OPEN.
-Watch the video for more info.
+Please watch the video linked below for more info.